Professor Emeritus of International Relations

-Hilbourne A. Watson is Professor and Chair of the Department of International Relations at Bucknell University.
-He has taught at Bucknell since 1994.
-He teaches the Modern World System (Foundation Seminar), Theories of International Relations, Seminar in International Relations: Global Restructuring (Capstone), Race, Nation-State & International Relations, and International Relations, Caribbean.
-He specializes in areas within international political economy, international relations, and political theory.
+Hilbourne A. Watson was a Professor in the Department of International Relations at Bucknell University.
+He taught at Bucknell from 1994 until retiring in 2013.
+He taught the Modern World System (Foundation Seminar), Theories of International Relations, Seminar in International Relations: Global Restructuring (Capstone), Race, Nation-State & International Relations, and International Relations, Caribbean.
+He specialized in areas within international political economy, international relations, and political theory.

 Among his recent publications are: